wsslhllmn/itq-workshop-argocd/README.md

     ```

 5. If all pods are in the Running state we can proceed.\
-    Now let's check if you can reach ArgoCD ui, which is available at the url https://argocd.localhost
+    Now let's check if you can reach ArgoCD ui, which is available at the url https://argocd.localhost or is available with the port forward url on 8080

-    You can login with username **admin** and password **admin**.\
+    You don't have to authenticate, this is disabled for now.
     Once there you should see the following content:
     ![argocd ui](./.docs/argocd-ui.png)